 Another type of analysis I often use for a product review is using Google Trend.
 It is an extremely helpful service by Google that gives you a historical Google search trend.
 The idea is that if a product or a company can maintain or can increase its search volume over many years, it supports the quality of the product.
 If a product is bad, people won’t show their interest and eventually will never search for the product anymore.
 Then, how is the trend of this Audio Technica’s turntable?

 The trendline above shows a consistent level of interest over the past 5 years.
 There were 5 spikes around Christmas seasons.
 As you can see, the peak of those spikes went up.
 It will be interesting to see how this Christmas season plays out for this product.

 Please note that this is a worldwide trend.
 If we break down by country, we can see which country has shown most of the interest in AT LP60.
 It turns out it was Canada.

-If you find the list icon at the bottom right and click it, it will turn to a country ranking list.
 The top country was Canada followed by Australia, the United States, Singapore, and Ireland.
 It is interesting to see that Japan (where the brand is from) was not ranked within the top 5.

 Top 10 Best Selling Vinyl Records

 This section was prepared to give you some useful information about vinyl records.
 First, let me share the top 10 best selling vinyl records in the world.
 You might like some of the records here.
 To list the ranking, I referred to the chart from Business Insider.
 For the details of each album, I researched on Wikipedia.